BodnarAlex/2025Q2-service/README.md

 If you changed the port in ENV, then insert your port for correct operation `http://localhost:PORT/doc`

-In this way, you can directly use entities and actions to test the work.
+This way you can directly use entities and actions to check the operation.
+Also, the swagger includes access by authorization and the final path `/auth`

 ### Docker